The U.S. outspends every country on health care, yet its residents have shorter lives and poorer health.

 In 2017, seeking to understand how best to match America’s great resource to its increasingly complex health problems, the Robert Wood Johnson Foundation produced Catalysts for Change: Harnessing the Power of Nurses to Build Population Health in the 21st Century.

 PHIN phase 1, carried out in 2018, describes promising educational models to prepare nurses, across all levels of professional practice, for population health practice and leadership.
-To read its findings, read Nursing Education and the Path to Population Health Improvement.
+Read the findings: Nursing Education and the Path to Population Health Improvement.

 PHIN Phase 2

-PHIN Phase 2 will describe current and emerging nursing roles in population health practice and how nurses should be prepared for these roles.
+PHIN Phase 2 describes current and emerging nursing roles in population health practice and how nurses should be prepared for these roles.
 Read the findings: Population Health Models and the Profession of Nursing.